Liphos/ScreenRecorder/README.md

+# ScreenRecorder
-This library allows to record your screen as well as mouse, keyboard and gamepad inputs.
+ScreenRecorder is a project that allows recording of screen, mouse, keyboard and gamepad inputs to form a dataset.
-The objective is to create easily a dataset of human computer interactions on several tasks(exploring the web, working with excel, playing games).
+The objective is to facilitate the creation of a dataset of human computer interactions on several tasks(exploring the web, working with excel, playing games).
-This repository adopted the one script ideology.
-Main.py contains all the code, the rest are tests and scripts to determinate optimal parameters.
+This repository adopted the one script ideology. *main.py* contains all the code, the rest are tests and scripts to determinate optimal parameters.

 ## Setup
 The project was run with Python 3.11.9 and managed in a virtual environment with uv.
 To run this repository, ensure you have all the required dependencies installed by running: